Baldwinsville Subdivision

 The Baldwinsville Subdivision is a railroad line owned by CSX Transportation in the U.S. State of New York.
 The line runs from Syracuse, New York, northwest to Oswego, New York.
 It branches off the Fair Grounds Subdivision.

 History

-It became part of New York Central and Conrail through leases, mergers, and takeovers, and was assigned to CSX Transportation in the 1999 breakup of Conrail.
+The subdivision became part of New York Central and Conrail through leases, mergers, and takeovers, and was assigned to CSX Transportation in the 1999 breakup of Conrail.